 Hand washing is our best defense against illness.
 We will wash our hands and your child's hands regularly throughout the day with warm soapy water for the length of time it takes us to sing the ABC's twice.
 Before meals, after diapering, and after touching ooey-gooey paint!

 Immunization records must be provided before the start of services and your child must be up-to-date on their vaccinations or we will need a medical or religious exemption.

 Shoes are not permitted past the entrance of our center.
 This includes children and parents.
 There is a special cubby available for shoe storage and it is easily accessible.
 Please walk on the smooth surface floor and DO NOT wear your shoes on the carpets where little children crawl and play.

-Proper cooking and handling of food will always be followed.
-We will never serve your child food that is expired or under cooked.
+Proper handling of food will always be followed.
+We will never serve your child food that is expired or unsafe for consumption.
 All food will be properly handled and all surfaces will be regularly sanitized.

 Diapering for girls is front-to-back.
 This is a small detail with big consequences.
 We also encourage independence in the bathroom, but we will assist children who need help getting clean.

 Child-Proofing methods such as outlet covers, trip hazards, choke hazards, mini blind cords, door knob covers, gates, drawer locks, etc. are in place and checked often.